stain/ro-crate-paper/manuscript.md

 RO-Crates are _self-described_ and follow the Linked Data principles to describe all of their resources in both human and machine readable manner.
 Hence, resources are identified using global identifiers (absolute IRIs) where possible; and relationships between two resources are defined with links.

-The foundation of Linked Data and shared vocabularies also means that multiple RO-Crates and other Linked Data resources can be indexed, combined, queried or transformed using existing Semantic Web technologies such as [SPARQL](https://www.w3.org/TR/sparql11-overview) and knowledge graph triple stores.
+The foundation of Linked Data and shared vocabularies also means that multiple RO-Crates and other Linked Data resources can be indexed, combined, queried or transformed using existing Semantic Web technologies such as [SPARQL](https://www.w3.org/TR/sparql11-overview) and well established _knowledge graph_ triple stores like [Apache Jena](https://jena.apache.org/) and [OntoText GraphDB](https://www.ontotext.com/products/graphdb/).

 This use of mature Web[^14] technologies means its developers and consumers are not restricted to the Research Object aspects that have already been specified by the RO-Crate community, but can extend and integrate RO-Crate in multiple standardized ways.